 Table 3 provides the complete list of JSON keys and groups of keys used by CLBLM-no-scatt.
 Detailed explanations about the meaning of each key and their allowed values are provided in Sec.
 3.1 through 3.10.
 Note that the JSON group "clblm-out" appearing in the above example is mandatory when starting calculations from scene data.
 The group "spectral convolution-flags "must be included in the user-directive file if at least one output RT product is spectrally convolved.
 The group "output-spectral-grid" containing output product spectral grid specification is used by CLBLM in all situations except when the output product is convolved with a user-defined instrument function.
 Other CLBLM JSON groups are optional and are used either for overriding the CLBLM-no-scatt default settings for RT and optical depth calculations or for performing scene manipulation functions such as scene selection and assigning different viewing geometries to selected scenes without having to edit the input scene file.
 The last group listed in Table 3 is a special group that activates the CLBLM spectral convolution function only and applies the convolution to existing RT products.

 Note that the order in which groups are listed in the user-directive file and the way keys are ordered within groups do not matter.
-However, in order to make the file easier to read and reduce the chances of mistake we recommend to follow a logical order with top-level items (e.g., list of output products and post-processing options) first, keys or groups of keys whose presence is required based on the activated functions second, followed by optional settings.
+However, in order to make the file easier to read and reduce the chances of mistake we recommend following a logical order with top-level items (e.g., list of output products and post-processing options) first, keys or groups of keys whose presence is required based on the activated functions second, followed by optional settings.
 When individual optional keys within a group or entire groups of keys are omitted default CLBLM values are used.
 If a key or group of keys that do not impact the outcome of the CLBLM calculations is present in the directive file, it is simply ignored.

 Table 3: Summary of CLBLM JSON groups and keys.